Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Conclusion

 \section{Conclusion}

-In this paper, we have studied learning and planning in impaired observability MDPs.
-We focus on MDPs with delayed and missing observations.
-Specifically, for delayed observations, we have shown an efficient $\tilde{O}(H^4 \sqrt{SAK})$ regret.
+In this paper, we have studied learning and planning in MDPs with impaired observability.
+We have focused on MDPs with delayed and missing observations.
+Specifically, for delayed observations, we have proposed algorithms and shown an efficient $\tilde{O}((H \wedge D)^{5/2} \sqrt{H^3SAK})$ regret.
 For missing observations, we have provided an optimistic planning algorithm achieving an $\tilde{O}(\sqrt{H^3 S^2AK})$ regret.
-If the missing rate is relatively small, we have shown an efficient $\tilde{O}(H^4\sqrt{SAK})$ regret bound.
-Further, we have characterized the performance drop caused by impaired observability compared to full observability.
+If the missing rate is relatively small, we have established an efficient $\tilde{O}(H^4\sqrt{SAK})$ regret bound.
+Further, we have characterized the performance degradation caused by impaired observability compared to full observability.
+Numerical results corroborate the theoretical findings.